 ^{533.} See supra notes 521-22 and accompanying text (discussing procedures in structured decisions).
 534. This term is adopted from John C. Calhoun.
+Calhoun, Disquisition on Government, in AMERIagree with the proposed action.
+The National Coal Policy Project, for example, used this process.536

-Calhoun, Disquisition on Government, in AMERI-CAN GOVERNMENT 33 (P. Woll ed.
+CAN GOVERNMENT 33 (P. Woll ed.
 1975).